When opportunities arise to purchase elite qualifying miles, should you go for it? How do you know if it’s a good deal?

 Delta is running a promotion through December 30th in which they are allowing people to buy elite qualifying miles, with prices between 9 and 11 cents per mile.
 Should you do it?
 Is it a good deal?

 Elite qualifying miles (EQMs) are completely different from the regular kind of miles that can be redeemed for travel.
 EQMs can’t be traded for anything at all.
 Instead, they are used to earn airline elite status.
 Typically, airlines require you to earn 25000 EQMs per year to reach the lowest level elite status, 50,000 per year to reach mid level status, and 75,000 to 125,000 to reach upper/top level status.
-If this is all new to you, you might be interested in reading this post by The Points Guy for more information.

 The Value of EQMs

 It is extremely difficult to determine the value of EQMs in any broad way.
 With most airlines, EQMs don’t roll over from year to year.
 So, if you collect 25000 EQMs in a year, then each EQM has measureable value since it got you to elite status.
 If you collect something short of that, say 24000 EQMs in a year, then the value is essentially zero since the miles didn’t get you to elite status and you will loose them all at the end of the year.
 An exception to that is if you are trying to get to lifetime “million miler status” with an airline, then those lost EQMs at least do count towards that goal.